Web3 Social Media Platforms: A Glimpse into the Future of Social Networking

 As political correctness becomes more mainstream, Gab has earned its own reputation for being chosen by right-wing activists to express their opinions.
 Unlike Twitter or similar Web2 platforms, Gab provides a better data ownership and security policy due to its decentralized building.
 However, Gab's bailing out of censorship and unrestrictive policies might induce more polarized views than one would expect.

-Steemit, like Reddit, is centered around user-generated content.
+Steemit, like Reddit, is centred around user-generated content.
 Both platforms allow users to create posts, vote for them, share links, and engage in discussions with the community.
-The difference is that Steemit operates on a decentralized blockchain technology allowing users more control over their data.
+The difference is that Steemit operates on a decentralized blockchain technology, allowing users more control over their data.
 That means you get lesser restrictions, censorship, more interoperability, and data immutability.

 With that being said, each individual instance has some set of regulations that don't necessarily limit user activities within the platform.
 They are just applicable when you're using a particular instance.
 That is how Mastodon ensures freedom yet sets boundaries which, again, are nothing like the authoritative censorship rulings dictating the web2 social media.